Jeremie-Bonneau/Momentum-heat-and-salt-budgets/README.md

 README for momentum, heat and salt budgets

-Author: Jérémie Bonneau, UBC, September 22 2024
+Author: Jérémie Bonneau, UBC, March 28 2025

-The files here are to reproduce the results by Bonneau et al. 2024.
-Journal of Physical Oceanography (submitted)
+The files here are to reproduce the results by Bonneau et al. 2025.
+Journal of Physical Oceanography

 For any questions, please email me at jbonneau@mail.ubc.ca